Heartburn is such an awful feeling, but while pregnant? That’s just mean! Here are the best pregnancy heartburn natural remedies to find some relief!

 A midwife friend of mine recommend this one to me.
 DGL (Deglycyrrhizinated Licorice Extract) provides digestive relief and has worked well for many mamas with heartburn.

 I couldn’t find it in my local health food store (or on the Canadian amazon) or else I totally would have tried this remedy.
 Here’s a brand that looks pretty good on amazon, but if you have a particular other recommendation, be sure to let me know below.

 Have you tried any of these pregnancy heartburn natural remedy suggestions?
 What has worked best for you?

-This post is sponsored by Redmond because I begged and pleaded with them to partner with me so that I could pay some bills while spreading my great affection for everything that they are and everything that they produce as a company.
+This post is sponsored by Redmond and contains their affiliate links because I begged and pleaded with them to partner with me so that I could pay some bills while spreading my great affection for everything that they are and everything that they produce as a company.
 They’re awesome, so they said yes. ?
 My unabashed love for everything they make is 100% authentic and real!

 Latest posts by Beth (see all)